Discover the Benefits of Modular Homes: Your Guide to Modern Living

 Read our guide on how to choose financing options for your new modular home: Loan Options for Modular Homes: Find Your Ideal Solution.

 One of the perks of building in a factory?
 Tighter construction standards and less waste.
-That means fewer air leaks and better performance when it comes to heating and cooling.
+This means fewer air leaks and better performance when it comes to heating and cooling.

 Here’s where modular homes outshine traditional constructions.
 While Corey’s Construction prepares your site and foundation, the factory builds your modules indoors.
-That parallel path plus weather-proof scheduling is why modular construction timelines are typically shorter and more predictable than traditional builds.
+This parallel path, along with weather-proof scheduling, is why modular construction timelines are typically shorter and more predictable than traditional builds.

-Modular homes can typically be move-in ready in 10 to 12 weeks (just a couple of months), while traditional builds often take at least 6 months (usually years).
+Modular homes can typically be move-in ready in 10 to 12 weeks, while traditional builds often take at least 6 months, usually longer.
 Since construction happens indoors, bad weather isn’t a factor, and factory scheduling is much more efficient.
-That means fewer delays—and fewer headaches.
+This means fewer delays—and fewer headaches.

 For a feel of the “flow” of a typical modular home construction, check our recent blog on speed and process: Discover the Advantages of a New Modular Home — The Corey’s Construction Way.